apt5366/Scatter-Gather-Project/README.md

 The cache implemented is an LRU (least recentl used) cache which works together with the scatter-gather drive.

+The functionality and implementation can be found in the "sg_driver.c" and "sg_cache.c" files.

 To run this file please type

 > make